Wsm2110/Faster.Map/src/README.md

 ## Available Implementations:

+* DenseMap with SIMD Instructions:
- * DenseMap    - Harnesses SIMD (Single Instruction, Multiple Data) instructions for parallel processing, resulting in accelerated lookup times.
+        Harnesses SIMD (Single Instruction, Multiple Data) instructions for parallel processing, resulting in accelerated lookup times.
-* RobinHoodMap - is a high-performance hashmap using lineair probing .
+        Ideal for scenarios demanding high throughput and optimal CPU utilization.
+* RobinHoodMap with Linear Probing:
+        Employs linear probing to resolve hash collisions, reducing the likelihood of clustering and improving access speed.
+        Suitable for applications where a balance between performance and simplicity is required.
-* QuadMap      - is a high-performance hashmap using quadratic probing.
+* QuadMap using Triangular Numbers:
+        Utilizes triangular numbers to achieve a balanced distribution of keys, minimizing collisions and enhancing lookup efficiency.
+        Offers a unique approach to hashmap implementation, ideal for specialized use cases.
-* CMap         - is a high-performance, thread-safe, lockfree concurrent hash map that uses open addressing, quadratic probing, and Fibonacci hashing to manage key-value pairs.
+* CMap  is a high-performance, thread-safe, lockfree concurrent hash map that uses open addressing, quadratic probing, and Fibonacci hashing to manage key-value pairs.
 The default load factor is set to 0.5, meaning the hash map will resize when it is half full.

 * Installation: